sswahn/bind/README.md

 ### Update State
 `dispatch(action)`

-Dispatches an action to the store.
+Bound components have access to the dispatch parameter.
+It dispatches an action to the store.
 ```javascript
 dispatch({ type: 'count', payload: 1 })
 ```